amandaIaria/amandaIaria.github.io/_posts/2017-09-26-Endless-Runner-Prototype.markdown

 date:   2017-09-26 15:37:24 -0500
 category: games
 ---
 First original 'game.'
-This is the idea of the first, real, original game by me. https://tragicallyhipster.itch.io/endless-runner-prototype
+This prototype features the core ideas that will be in the finished product. https://tragicallyhipster.itch.io/endless-runner-prototype